Kenura-R-Gunarathna/go-calculator/README.md

 This is a simple command-line calculator written in Go.
 It supports various geometric shapes and calculates their areas based on user input.

+This is the cli version of [same gui calculator](https://github.com/Kenura-R-Gunarathna/go-gui-calculator.git)

 <img src="./screenshot.png" height="400px">

 ## Features